amituuush/dish/README.md

 One of the biggest issues with the app is the Foursquare API endpoint for venues.
 At the time of development, there was not an endpoint that returned a list of ALL venues within a given radius.

-The "Search Venue" endpoint takes an 'intent' parameter.
-The most relevant values to pass it are 'checkin' and 'browse'.
+The "Search Venue" endpoint takes an ('intent') parameter.
+The most relevant values to pass it are ('checkin') and ('browse').
 Here's what they each do:

-'checkin': Finds results that the current user...is likely to check in to.
+('checkin'): Finds results that the current user...is likely to check in to.

-'browse': Finds venues within a given area.
+('browse'): Finds venues within a given area.
 Unlike the checkin intent, browse searches an entire region instead of only finding Venues closest to a point.

 So there's basically no way to search for a list of all venues closest to you that use Foursquare...seems to be a big feature to exclude from their API.